Hoochbeta/Hoochbeta.github.io/README.md

         Places to volunteer DONE

 Hours: Hour Submission check DONE
-       Checking Hours DOING
+       Checking Hours ONHOLD

 To do:
 Load information and Grab pictures for Betacon
-Write JS to keep table hidden until searched in and then reveal and show a single result Add two divs for information using flex on Check.html Learn how to use sheets properly
+Add two divs for information using flex on Check.html Get pictures of Leaders from Website and add an Explanation of what Beta Club is at Hooch at the top of the page Write Documentation
-Get pictures of Leaders from Website and add an Explanation of what Beta Club is at Hooch at the top of the page Write Documentation
+Learn how to use sheets properly